top of page

 What Makes a Therapeutic Relationship Different

-Therapists are trained to listen deeply and respond thoughtfully.
-They help clients explore thoughts and feelings that might be difficult to face alone.
-This process builds self-awareness and resilience.
+Therapists are trained to listen deeply and respond empathically.
+They help clients explore thoughts and feelings that might be difficult to articulate.
+This process helps you build self-awareness, resilience and strength to face difficult emotions.

 Key elements of a strong therapeutic relationship include: